ajkarella/CrimeData/README.md

 # CrimeData
 Our capstone project on crime in New York.
+Using NYC Open Data, we were able to collect hundreds of thousands of instances of arrest data.
+More information about the dataset specifically can be found on kaggle.

 Dataset is now available on [Kaggle](https://www.kaggle.com/ajkarella/nyc-crime-stats).